 • pressures on existing criminal duty solicitors increasing as less enter the profession and numbers decrease, making the role less attractive

-Bambos Tsiattalou, founding partner at Stokoe Partnership Solicitors says: “Not only are victims, witnesses and accused let down by a failing system, but the professionals trying to hold it together as well.
+Bambos Tsiattalou, Founder at Stokoe Partnership Solicitors says: “Not only are victims, witnesses and accused let down by a failing system, but the professionals trying to hold it together as well.
 Most recently the Criminal Bar Association went so far as to say that its profession was on the brink of a mental health crisis.”

 Stokoe news header - computer